fooage/fooage/README.md

-I'm **fooage**, a college student from China.
-Programming is very interesting but there are many difficulties and problems, but I still like it!
+I'm **fooage**, developer from China.
+Currently intern at ByteDance, hoping to leave a trace in the open source community.

 - 🚀 <https://fooage.github.io/fooage/>